 Supported Waiting

-Following a successful bid for funding from the Department for Education, Essex County Council (ECC) have expanded the Short Breaks offer to include children and young people awaiting a diagnostic assessment for Autism (and other forms of neurodiversity such as ADHD) through a local neurodiversity pathway.
+Following a successful bid for one year's funding from the Department for Education in April 2024, Essex County Council (ECC) expanded the Short Breaks offer to include children and young people awaiting a diagnostic assessment for Autism (and other forms of neurodiversity such as ADHD) through a local neurodiversity pathway.

 Children and their families accepted onto Essex neurodevelopmental pathways can now enjoy: